How to Recover Deleted Access Database Objects?

 * By clicking the Download button above and installing Stellar Repair for Access (14.8 MB), I acknowledge that I have read and agree to the End User License Agreement and Privacy Policy of this site.

-This tool can easily fix all minor and major database errors and problems of MS Access 2013, 2010, 2007, 2003, 2002, 2000 on almost all versions of Windows operating system such as Windows 8/7/Vista/XP/2003.
+This tool can easily fix all minor and major database errors and problems of MS Access 2013, 2010, 2007, 2003, 2002, 2000 on almost all versions of the Windows operating system, such as Windows 8/7/Vista/XP/2003.
 A free trial version is available that you can install to check the features and reliability of the software.

 Steps To Use Access Database Repair Freeware Tool